N-G-Asker/N-G-Asker/README.md

 ## Background
 I like coding because it lets me find flow, be curious, and create.
 I'm interested in machine learning in particular because of its potential to solve otherwise intractable problems.

 I recently graduated with a masters in computer science from Columbia University (May 2024).
-I chose the Machine Learning track  as my specialization and am especially passionate about Large Language Models (LLMs) and neural networks.
+I chose the Machine Learning track  as my specialization and am especially passionate about Large Language Models (LLMs) and deep learning.

 My first exposure to coding came while I was a cybersecurity consultant (2017 - 2021), where I had the opportunity to pick up Python.
 I felt great joy learning to program for the first time and suddenly realized how much constructive power a programmer has – literally at their fingertips – with the capacity to create highly useful and beautiful things through code.
 So, I committed to going back to school to study computer science – to build a firm engineering foundation and pivot my career into something I loved.